Automatic tracking

 Step 2: Obtain division likelihoods

-With both the images and nuclear positions loaded into the OrganoidTracker GUI, select Tools -> Detect dividing cells....
+With both the images and nuclear positions loaded into the OrganoidTracker GUI, again go to Tools -> Peform automatic cell tracking..., then use Parameters -> Set divisions model folder.
 When prompted by the dialog box, select the neural network trained for detecting cell divisions.
-You will also be prompted to create a folder for storing the detected divisions by typing its name (e.g., divisions within automated_tracking).
+Then, you can optionally preview the division predictions in the Cell tracking menu, and then run the division predictions for all time points using Cell tracking -> Predict divisions in all time points.
+You will be prompted to create a folder for storing the detected divisions by typing its name (e.g., divisions within automated_tracking).
 As with step 1, this will generate various files and folders.
 Run the organoid_tracker_predict_divisions script.

 After the script is finished, you have a folder called Division predictions containing a new .aut file also named after the microscopy image.
 Use File->Load tracking data... to visualize the results alongside the original microscopy image.